 Batteries: No charge

-All car, truck, motorcycle, ATV, snowmobile and garden tractor batteries are accepted, as well as household batteries (D, C, AA, AAA, 6- and 9-volt cells, button batteries and rechargeable batteries).
+All car, truck, motorcycle, ATV, snowmobile and garden tractor batteries are accepted.
+Starting in 2020, we will NOT accept household batteries (includes D, C, AA, AAA, 6-volt, 9-volt, button and rechargeable batteries).

 Bicycles: No charge